 Boscobel House and Gardens

-- Driving from NYC, Boscobel House and Gardens is on the way to Cold Spring.
+- Convenient Location: If you’re driving from NYC, Boscobel is right on the way to Cold Spring.
+It’s practically a no-brainer to stop by!

-- I really want to see the marsh, and this is one entrance that leads there.
+- The Marsh Trail: I was really excited to check out the marsh, and Boscobel has one of the entrances that leads there.

-- Unfortunately, the weather was not optimal for the day.
-It was forecasted to rain in the later part of the day, so we want to make the most out of our sunny moments by doing all the outdoor events first.
+- Weather Issues: The forecast predicted rain later in the day, so we wanted to make the most of the sunny morning by tackling all the outdoor activities first.

 The entrance fee to access the grounds and the mansion is $14.
 You can buy the ticket at the visitor’s center near the parking lot.
 There’s also a gift shop in the center if you want souvenirs.